 4. Develop your relationships with the key client

-- Identify all economic buyers and influencers within the key client
+Begin by identifying all economic buyers and influencers within the key client.

-- Understand the status of all current relationships those in the team have with the client
+Then, understand the status of all current relationships those in the team have with the client.

-- Allocate a pair of internal people to be responsible for each relationship with the client.
-This creates a stronger firm relationship with the client, and prevents one person holding a key relationship with the client solely.
+Allocate a pair of internal people to be responsible for each relationship with the client.
+This creates a stronger relationship between the firm and the client, and prevents one person holding the key relationship with the client solely.

-- Each member needs to update the internal team at regular meetings on progress with contacts and confirm the next actions.
+On a regular basis, each members needs to update the internal team on progress with contacts and confirm the next actions.

 5. Manage your opportunity pipeline

-- Discuss and improve the quality of the pipeline every meeting
+Discuss and improve the quality of the pipeline in each and every meeting.

 6. Deliver Excellence

-- Ensure that all projects/matters/transactions for the key client are given top priority, and that an exceptional customer experience is delivered
+Ensure that all projects, matters, and/or transactions for the key client are given top priority, and than an exceptional customer experience is delivered alongside them.

-- Update the team every month on current work, and inform the team of any concern as well as what is working well
+Update the team every month on current work, and inform them of what has been working well – or the nature of any concerns.

-- Update/brainstorm with the team on new opportunities arising from current projects
+Brainstorm with the team on, or update them about any new opportunities arising from current projects.

 7. Measure and Review

-- Ideally through an independent person, or if not independent of your firm, they should not be someone who does any direct work with your client, seek feedback (ideally every quarter) from the key people within the client.
+Seek feedback – ideally through an independent person, or if not independent of your firm, they should be someone who does not do any direct work with your client.
+Feedback should be collected every quarter from the key people within the client organisation.
 This could be one key person in the first quarter, and a different individual in the next quarter

-- Consider running regular online surveys with all contacts within the client and record NPS scores (to understand NPS scores and what they mean read this short article)
+Or you could consider running regular online surveys with all contacts within the client and record NPS scores (to understand NPS scores and what they mean read this short article).

-- Review every quarter its progress against its 6,12 and 24 month goals and Financial Targets, and agree actions to remedy any areas of underperformance
+Review progress every quarter against the 6, 12, and 24 month goals and financial targets for the client.
+If required, agree actions to remedy any areas of underperformance.

 That is pretty much it.
 When you write it down in bullet points the process itself is pretty straightforward.
 However, like many things in the world of professional services, the key is in the delivery.
-It really does pay to have firm rules within your key client teams, and these 5 non-negotiables, that my colleague Elizabeth Petersen has explained in greater detail will really help with that.
+It pays to have firm rules within your key client teams, and these 5 non-negotiables, that my colleague Elizabeth Petersen has explained in greater detail will really help with that.